 Our practice provides psychosexual counselling to people who wish to improve their sexual function and relationships.
 Because everyone deserves and has the capacity to live a healthy sexual life, we work with individuals and couples who are experiencing relationship and/or sexual difficulties and dysfunction.
 We accept referrals in relation to female and male sexuality, disability and sexuality, love and relationships, older adult sexuality, youth/teenager sexuality, LGBTIQ (lesbian, gay, bisexual, transgender, intersex, queer) issues, sexual expression and education.
 Our practice is also LGBTIQ friendly and uses a sex-positive approach.

 Some members from Psylution Worx and Psylutions for Development attended comprehensive 5 day training on writing PBSP, through the Centre of Excellence for Clinical Innovation and Behaviour Support.
-As such, Kylie Lavers, Donna Lapwood, Ashlee Wells and Lena Hewitt are now endorsed to write the plans, and roll them out.
-Tamsin Wallace has completed alternative training in writing PBSP's, and is also endorsed to write and roll them out.
+As such, Kylie Lavers, Ashlee Wells, Kira Gibson, and Casey Channon are now endorsed to write the plans, and roll them out.

 This is undertaken through referral from Probation and Parole, Department of Justice and Attorney General (Corrective Services) and from the High Risk Offender Management Unit.
 Assessments can be undertaken to assist with the treatment and intervention requirements whilst incarcerated, transition from prison as well as rehabilitation for adults under the Dangerous Prisoners (Sexual Offenders) Act (2003).
 Particular care is taken to assess risks to the community.